Bhavik-Arora/Bhavik-Arora/README.md

-Hi, I’m Bhavik — passionate about robotics, VEX programming, AI, and engineering-style builds.
+Hi, I’m Bhavik — a developer who loves creating clean, simple, and clever projects.

+I enjoy building with automation, robotics, and AI, and I’m always experimenting with new ideas.

-I use GitHub to document my bots, sensors, experiments, and code solutions.
+I use GitHub as my space to learn, ship projects, and document my journey as I grow.

-If it moves, senses, or reacts… I probably tried programming it.
+Thanks for stopping by — feel free to explore my work! 🚀